briannaflynn/dxaconv/README.md

 # while in a directory that contains all dicom images, use this command to convert them to JPGs in a new directory

 python dxaconv.py dicom_directory jpg_directory
 ```
+If one of the files could not be converted for some reason, the following message will be displayed:

 #### Organize by files of a particular anatomy

 ```